jonathanchh1/DemoFilm/README.md

                                           NOLLYFILMS

 This is a sample Android app that shows movies information from the Open Movie Database API, exposing two different api endpoints.
-It Illustrates the usage of MVVM and Clean Architecture in Kotlin with various implementation ofknown and modern libraries for offline first support and state handling.
+It Illustrates the usage of MVVM and Clean Architecture in Kotlin with various implementation of known and modern libraries for offline first support and state handling.

                                  TECHNOLOGIES/LIBRARIES
 Rxjava